bryan292/firefly-iii-ha/README.md

-# Home Assistant Add-on: Firefly III
+# Firefly III Add-on for Home Assistant

 ![Firefly III Logo](https://www.firefly-iii.org/static/img/logo-small.png)

+This add-on provides [Firefly III](https://www.firefly-iii.org/), a free and open-source personal finance manager, for your Home Assistant instance.

+## About Firefly III

-Firefly III is a self-hosted financial manager.
-It helps you track your money and make smarter financial decisions.
+Firefly III is a self-hosted financial manager that helps you track your money.
+It's designed to help you get a grip on your finances and gain insight into your spending patterns.

-This add-on packages the official Firefly III Docker image (fireflyiii/core) and makes it easily accessible through Home Assistant with Ingress support.
+Key features:
+- Track your income and expenses
+- Set up and manage budgets
+- Create financial goals
+- Track debts, credits, and savings
+- Generate detailed reports and charts
+- Multi-currency support
+- Import data from various financial institutions

 ## Installation

 1. **Add the repository to your Home Assistant instance**
    - Navigate to Settings → Add-ons → Add-on Store
    - Click the menu in the top right corner and select "Repositories"
-   - Add this repository URL: `https://github.com/bryan292/firefly-iii-ha`
+   - Add this repository URL: `https://github.com/yourusername/hassio-addons`

 2. **Install the MariaDB add-on (if not already installed)**
    - Find MariaDB in the add-on store and install it